Aipcecodes/codes/LU - Code of Ethics.md

 **Ad Art.
 5 Respect for others**

 a) This article deals with direct discrimination.
-Remember about Article II-21 of the draft European Constitution Treaty says: “Is prohibited any discrimination based on sex, race, color, ethnic or social origin, genetic features, language, religion or belief, political or other opinion, membership of a national minority, property, birth, disability, age or sexual orientation. ”
+Remember about Article II-21 of the draft European Constitution Treaty says: "Is prohibited any discrimination based on sex, race, color, ethnic or social origin, genetic features, language, religion or belief, political or other opinion, membership of a national minority, property, birth, disability, age or sexual orientation. "

 There exist forms of communication, not directly incite discrimination or hatred, can help to create an atmosphere in public negative feelings towards a community.
 An example drawn from everyday practice is an indication of the color of skin a challenged whenever it is not white.
 It recommends that the press shows the racial, national or Ethnic a person when this information is necessary to understand the facts or where there is a direct link to the information.
 It is the same sex, language, culture, social class, disease, physical or mental disability or religious belief, political or ideological person.